Agedob/MERN/Mongoose/3/Login_registration/README.md

 password
 birthday

-Each registration field should have at least one back-end validation on it!
+Each registration field should have at least one back-end validation on it! ()

-Emails should be unique and valid emails.
+Emails should be unique and valid emails. ()

-How are we going to deal with uniqueness errors?
+How are we going to deal with uniqueness errors? ()

-The login form should just have fields for password and email.
+The login form should just have fields for password and email. ()

-For this assignment, we recommend that you write all your own code to check for possible errors.
+For this assignment, we recommend that you write all your own code to check for possible errors. ()

-After you have successfully checked for errors with your own code and passed back error messages to the user, implement mongoose validations.
+After you have successfully checked for errors with your own code and passed back error messages to the user, implement mongoose validations. ()

+find user by email throw err (x) test for pw || err (x) figure out session () set up update for logged in users (x) set up delete for logged in users (x)

+change updated at to findbyid and save ()